 REVIEW OF THIS POLICY

 We keep this Policy under regular review.
-This Policy was last updated in November 2020.
+This Policy was last updated on 22 October 2022.